astropy/specreduce/docs/index.rst

 aims to provide a data reduction toolkit for optical and infrared spectroscopy, on which applications such as pipeline processes for specific instruments can be built.
-The scope of its functionality is limited to basic spectroscopic reduction, with basic *image* processing steps (such as bias subtraction) instead covered by `ccdproc <https://ccdproc.readthedocs.io/en/latest/>`_ and other packages, data analysis by `specutils <https://specutils.readthedocs.io/en/latest/>`_, and visualization by `matplotlib <https://matplotlib.org/>`_.
-A few examples will nevertheless be provided of its usage in conjunction with these complementary packages.

-Specreduce is currently useful mainly for the following three tasks:
+The scope of its functionality is limited to basic spectroscopic reduction, currently encompassing the following three tasks:

 #.
 Determining the trace of a spectrum dispersed in a 2D image, either by setting a flat
    trace or fitting a spline, polynomial, or other model to the positions of the dispersed